stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	  - String (Base64)

-Importing Accounts With Non-MCF Hash Passwords
+Importing Accounts with Non-MCF Hash Passwords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this case you will be using the API in the same way as usual, except with the Password Reset Workflow enabled.
 For more information, please see the [Password Reset section below].

-How To Store Additional User Information As Custom Data
+How to Store Additional User Information as Custom Data
 -------------------------------------------------------

 While Stormpath’s default Account attributes are useful to many applications, you might want to add your own custom data to a Stormpath Account.
 If you want, you can store all of your custom account information in Stormpath so you don’t have to maintain another separate database to store your specific account data.